mimblewimble/docs/docs/getting-started/quickstart/initialize.md

 ## Creating a Grin Wallet

-While your node is syncing, let's initalize a new Grin wallet.
+While your node is syncing, let's initialize a new Grin wallet.

 In the command prompt type the following: